 Bibles for Schools initiative

 For pupils to engage with the Bible in RE lessons, schools need a class set (30+1 teacher’s copy) per key stage.
 Many schools do not have Bibles.
 Some schools are seeking help to fund this important resource.
 Other schools have not realised that such sponsorship might be possible.
 BCM Children’s Team has already linked two schools to churches wishing to buy Bibles for use in RE lessons.
-If you would like to see Bibles in the hands of school children, find out more by calling 0121 766 6603.

 NB: The Bibles must be the two particular versions specified by the Birmingham SACRE schemes of work.